tiy-sat/summer16-6.3-photo-pagination/README.md

 [] - when modal open paginate between photos in album with left/right arrows [x] - have left and right arrows in structure
   [x] - position left and right arrows accordingly
-  [] - pass prop reference to child of current album data [] - set initial state to track current photo index with modal component [] - handle click for both arrows to increment or decrement
+  [x] - pass prop reference to child of current album data [] - set initial state to track current photo index with modal component [] - handle click for both arrows to increment or decrement